kubiyabot/agent-starter-template/README.md

-# profile-starter-template
+# agent-starter-template
-Starter template to work with profiles from your own infrastructure https://docs.kubiya.ai/gen-2-docs/profiles-pro/custom-profiles
+Agent template to work with custom agents from your own infrastructure https://docs.kubiya.ai/gen-2-docs/custom-agents-experimental